EkatarinaMail/Housing-Data-Modelling-Metrics-PowerBI/README.md

 ## Outcome

-The completed solution includes a Star Schema data model, reusable DAX measures, and an interactive dashboard for monitoring key housing metrics.
-All calculations were independently validated in Excel to ensure the reported results matched the underlying data.
+The project resulted in a complete analytical solution, including a Star Schema data model, reusable DAX measures, and an interactive Power BI dashboard.
+The calculations were independently validated in Excel to ensure the reported figures matched the source data.